Nekemte: History

 Nekemte like most of the towns of the Welega Province grew as a result of the rise of agricultural surplus after the Oromo became permanently settled in the early in the late 16th-century.
 Its rise was also closely connected with the rise of the Oromo institution of Gadaa, a system where every 8 years leadership in the community was transferred to a new age class of leaders.

 Nekemte was formerly overshadowed by nearby Lieka and Bilo, the former regional markets.
-Nekemte acquired some importance when Bekere Godana in 1841 extended his rule of Nekemte over more area to form a new polity. and later his son Moroda Bekere made it the capital of their kingdom of Welega in the mid-19th century.
-Under Mereda's son Kumsa Moroda (Gebregziabher Moroda after converting to Christianity), the town continued in its importance as it submitted to Shewan rule.
-The Russian explorer Alexander Bulatovich visited Nekemte 13 March 1897; in memoirs he describes its marketplace as "a very lively place and presents a motley mixture of languages, dress, and peoples", and carefully described the paintings in the town's newly constructed Ethiopian Orthodox church.
+Nekemte acquired some importance when Bekere Godana in 1841 extended his rule of Nekemte over more area to form a new polity known as Leqa Neqemte and later his son Moroda Bekere made it the capital of Leqa Neqemte in the mid-19th century.
+Under Mereda's son Kumsa Moroda (Gebregziabher Moroda after converting to Christianity), the city continued in its importance as it submitted to Shewan rule.
+The Russian explorer Alexander Bulatovich visited Nekemte 13 March 1897; in memoirs he describes its marketplace as "a very lively place and presents a motley mixture of languages, dress, and peoples", and carefully described the paintings in the city's newly constructed Ethiopian Orthodox church.
 In 1905, a central government customs office was officially opened in Nekemte.
 Construction on a hospital began in 1927, and was completed in 1932 with Swedish funds as well as contributions from Ras Tafari (who later became Emperor Haile Selassie).
 It formally opened 16 February 1932, although it had already been in operation for eight months.

-The artist Daniel Twafe was born in 1934 in or near Nekemte.
-He studied in the United States in 1955-1957 and in Paris in 1971.
-He made more sculptures than paintings and became employed at the National Museum in Addis Ababa.
-Another from in this area was Mamo Tessema, who was born in 1935.
-He was trained at the Handicraft School in the school and went to the US for higher studies in 1958.
-He designed ceramics and also wrote some publications.

 By 1935 Nekemte had become the most important town in Welega.
 There were nearly 70 foreign residents before the Italian occupation, mostly merchants and missionaries.
 23 importers-exporters had agencies there, most of whom were Indians, but these also included two Greeks, a Lebanese, and an Armenian.
-The British explorer Dunlop, who spent four days of the same year in that town, noted that its central location on the main trade route between Addis Ababa and the Anglo-Sudan led to it having "developed enormously during the preceding few years, as the new school, warehouses, stores, and hospital testified".
+The British explorer Dunlop, who spent four days of the same year in that city, noted that its central location on the main trade route between Addis Ababa and the Anglo-Sudan led to it having "developed enormously during the preceding few years, as the new school, warehouses, stores, and hospital testified".